 We all enter the field in different ways.
 Some people transition consciously while others just fall into health writing.

-If you’re feeling stuck, take a look at our Breaking Into Health Writing course which is full of insider advice to help you plan your career change.
+If you’re feeling stuck, take a look at our careers in medical writing course, Breaking Into Health Writing, which is full of insider advice to help you plan your career change.

 If you’re not sure whether you have what it takes to write industry-standard health content, start by reviewing other best-practice examples on websites and in magazines.